 That’s a good thing, because I am a sucker for their gorgeous foliage.
 Every year I seem to end up buying at least one, because they’re so beautiful and unique.

 But it’s expensive to buy them new every year.
 So I like to dig them up, and store my caladiums through the winter.
 That way I can save myself a little cash in the spring.

 Are Caladiums Perennials Or Annuals?

 They can be left in the ground if you live in a warm climate (zone 9 or higher).
 But for most of us, they won’t survive the winter if left outside.
 So they must be brought indoors in the fall.

 3 Methods Of Overwintering Caladiums

 There are three ways to overwinter caladiums, and these methods will work for all varieties.
-The method you choose will depend on where you live, and where you planted them.
+The technique you choose will depend on your climate, and where you planted them.

 - Leaving the bulbs in the garden over winter (if you live in a warm enough climate)

 - Storing them in pots over winter

-- Digging up and storing the tubers for winter
+- Digging up and storing the tubers in the fall

 How To Overwinter Caladium Bulbs

 1. Overwintering Caladium Bulbs In The Ground

 They will eventually go dormant, and all the foliage will die back.
-But, once the soil warms in the spring, they’ll grow back better than ever.
+But, once the soil warms in the spring, they’ll come back better than ever.

 If you plan to leave them in the ground, then be sure they’re in a protected spot where they won’t get too much water.
-If kept too wet, caladium tubers left in the ground over winter could end up rotting.
+If kept too wet, the bulbs could end up rotting.

 2. Overwintering Caladiums In Pots